Walker-Walker/E-Commerce-Refactor/README.md

 # E-Commerce-Refactor
 ## Functionality:
-`This application utilizes Express.js API's unison with Mysql Database and Sequelize.
+`This application utilizes Express.js API's in unison with Mysql Database and Sequelize.
 Test Data has been seeded and tested via server and api routes.
 CRUD operations for categories, tags, and products are all available per API calls for post, put, and delete.
 All api endpoints are tested in Insomnia Core.
 `